Acidburn0zzz/Drives-Manager/README.md

 Change Log:
 ==============
+1.2-RTM
+  - Added Czech language(thanks vanek.jakub4).
+  - The hddtemp program was replaced by Udisk2(thanks rgcjonas).
+  - We are changing the icons to svg.

 1.1-RTM
   - Added parameter, was missing in CriticalNotify .
   - The gjs daemon for obtain temp with hddtemp was removed, depend of gjs, and maybe it's not installed, was replaced by spaw with pipes.